 Making your own spice blend also helps ensure the most nutritious, freshest result possible.
 If you’ve never done it before, you might think that making your own spice blend takes a long time.

 But it doesn’t – not really.
 It consists of toasting the spices (takes but a minute or three) and then grinding them up.
 I use a coffee grinder dedicated to this use.

 If you’ve never made your own curry powder, I highly recommend the curry powder recipe by Meghan Telpner in her book Undiet.
 It’s a favourite and I’ve made it dozens of times.

-Here’s the Roasted Curried Eggplant Chips recipe, for your eggplant impulse-buying pleasure.
+Here’s the recipe for Roasted Curried Eggplant Chips, for your eggplant impulse-buying pleasure.

 Roasted Curried Eggplant Chips